scaleoutsean/solidfire-windows/README.md

 ## Microsoft Windows on NetApp HCI Compute Nodes with RAID1 system volume

+Both H410C and H615C come with Intel RSTe (VROC) which is supported by request (get your NetApp account team sort it out).
+Once RSTe is configured and used, do not reset your BIOS or wipe SMBIOS on BIOS update.

 - H410C and H615C systems may have the ability to configure Intel VROC (RSTe) with sSATA drives (depending on the OS and version).
 Users interested in this option should inquire with their NetApp representative
+  - H410C with BIOS version 3.4: Advanced > PCH SATA Configuration > Configure SATA as [AHCI], then in SATA RSTe and RAID options appear in menu

 ## NetApp Active IQ OneCollect